 Highlight: apart from the hills, you can witness some unique species of flora and fauna here

-This hill is famously considered as the anti-gravity hill, as you’ll see that the vehicles don’t seem to move according to the force of gravity at this place.
+The Magnetic hill in Ladakh is famously considered as the anti-gravity hill, as you’ll see that the vehicles don’t seem to move according to the force of gravity at this place.
 If you want to see the proof, park your vehicle and watch it move uphill on its own.
 Leh is at a distance of 30 kilometers from this hill and it is a must visit when you’re out to explore the magnificent tourist attractions!

 When: the best time to visit this place is considered to be between the months of July and September